 The following local adverse reactions are reported infrequently with topical corticosteroids, but may occur more frequently with the use of occlusive dressings.
-These reactions are listed in an approximate decreasing order of occurrence:

-Burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.
+These reactions are listed in an approximate decreasing order of occurrence: Burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.

-In controlled clinical studies the incidence of adverse reactions were low (0.8%) for desoximetasone cream 0.25% and included burning, folliculitis, and folliculo-pustular lesions.
+In controlled clinical studies the incidence of adverse reactions were 0.8% for desoximetasone cream 0.05% and included pruritus, erythema, vesiculation, and burning sensation.